silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

     order: 1510
 ---

+!!!!
+UNFINISHED. also some of the links dont work yet do not be alarmed by that !!!

 # What is LDML?

 Locale Data Markup Language (LDML) is an XML format used for locale data.
 The most prolific user of LDML is the CLDR.

 The specifications for LDML structure are described in [Unicode Technical Standard #35][uts35], though that documentation is quite dense.
-For that reason, a brief example of an LDML file is depicted below for reference,:
+For that reason, a brief example of an LDML file is depicted below for reference:

 ```
 <?xml version="1.0" encoding="utf-8"?>